 Méribel’s combination of extensive pistes, sunny orientation and family-friendly infrastructure make it one of the most popular ski resorts on the planet.
-The means when looking for a property for sale in Méribel, you need to understand each of the five villages and what they have to offer as well as the many different areas inside of each.
-Discover our unique portfolio of handpicked Méribel properties, each selected by our team of Méribel property experts with decades of experience in guiding buyers through this competitive property market.
+When choosing a property for sale in Méribel, you will find that its five villages are just as diverse as the ski domain it sits within as each village offers a unique atmosphere and experience.
+Discover our unique portfolio of handpicked Méribel properties for sale, including the very best ski chalets and the most stylish apartments – each one selected by our team of Méribel property experts with decades of experience in guiding buyers through this competitive property market.

 Not only does Méribel have a diverse collection of neighbourhoods, but it also has an excellent variety of ski properties for sale.
 In le Rond Point des Pistes, Méribel’s highest and most prestigious address, piste-side Olympic-era hotels are being transformed into premium ski property developments with exceptional on-site facilities.
 This means that there is an exciting opportunity window of opportunity for investors who want to own an apartment or chalet right on the slopes.

 Further down, Méribel Centre and Méribel Village offer a good mix of ski apartments and ski chalets for sale ranging from larger hamlet-style developments with amazing services through to intimate boutique projects.

 Wherever you decide to buy a property in Méribel, you can expect traditional chalet-style architecture which complements the existing buildings as there are strict building codes in place to help the resort maintain its authenticity.

 Over the past five years, the Rond Point des Pistes area has undergone an exciting period of renovation with Olympic-era hotels being transformed into stunning residences, injecting a new lease of life into this prestigious part of the resort.